sematext/docs/docs/faq.md

 available to everyone under the shared account).
-In some cases, account OWNER will not be able to handle billing related info and will want to invite 1 or more BILLING_ADMINs who will be able to define/edit/delete credit cards and choose plans to be used for apps under your account.
+In some cases, account OWNER will not be able to handle billing related info and will want to invite 1 or more BILLING_ADMINs who will be able to define/edit/delete credit cards and choose plans to be used for Apps under your account.

 ## Alerts

-### Can I send alerts to HipChat, Slack, Nagios, or other WebHooks?
+### Can I send alerts to Slack, Nagios, or other WebHooks?

-Sematext has integrations for Slack, HipChat, PagerDuty, VictorOps, OpsGenie, BigPanda, general WebHooks, email, and more.
+Sematext has integrations for Slack, PagerDuty, VictorOps, OpsGenie, BigPanda, general WebHooks, email, and more.
 See [integrations](/integration) and [alerts docs](/alerts).